A direct approach to computing the non-interacting kinetic energy functional: Mathematical Background

 The physical system studied in this work is a collection of $N$ electrons interacting with each other via an interaction potential $w_{ee}:\mathbb{R}^d \to \mathbb{R}$ and subject to an external potential $v:\mathbb{R}^d \to \mathbb{R}$.
 We assume that $w_{ee}$ is a non-negative even function and that $v$ is negative.
 Following standard convention, we define $X = (\mathbb{R}^d \times \mathbb{Z}_q)^N$, with $q=2$: any $x \in X$ can be written as $x = (r,\sigma) = (r_1, \sigma_1, r_2, \sigma_2, ..., r_N, \sigma_N)$, where each $r_i \in \mathbb{R}^d$ and each $\sigma_i \in \mathbb{Z}_q$.
 We use the shorthand notation $\int_X f(x) dx$ for $\sum_{\sigma_1=1}^q \ldots \sum_{\sigma_N=1}^q \int_{({\mathbb{R}^d})^N} f(r,\sigma) dr_1 \ldots dr_N$, for any function $f$ on $X$; we will also use the notation $\sum_q$ for $\sum_{\sigma_1=1}^q \ldots \sum_{\sigma_N=1}^q$.
 We use the standard notation $\wedge_1^N L^2(X)$ to represent the set of all square integrable antisymmetric wavefunctions.
 The following function spaces will be referenced frequently:

-Note that $\mathcal{Q}^-$ collects all square integrable antisymmetric wavefunctions with finite kinetic energy, while $\mathcal{Q}$ singles out wavefunctions in $\mathcal{Q}^-$ that are normalized.
+Note that $\mathcal{Q}$ collects all square integrable antisymmetric wavefunctions with finite kinetic energy.
 The set $\mathcal{I}_N$ is an exact characterization of $N$-representable densities due to Lieb \cite{Lieb83}.
+The quadratic form associated with symmetric operator